Vuzix Corporation (VUZI) – key numbers that make it a Strong Buy For Now

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 90.86% loss in the last 1 month and extending the period to 3 months gives it a 483.91%, and is 15.19% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 19.85% over the week and 14.98% over the month.
+The stock witnessed a 34.54% loss in the last 1 month and extending the period to 3 months gives it a 274.58%, and is -13.61% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 21.24% over the week and 16.69% over the month.

 Vuzix Corporation (VUZI) Analyst Forecasts